amontalenti/home/README.rst

 * vim-clojure-static_, for Clojure basic editing support
 * vim-elixir_, for Elixir basic editing support
 * vim-eslint-compiler_, for ESLint :make and quickfix support
+* vim-fontsize_, for adjusting font size quickly in gVim
 * vim-fireplace_, for Clojure interaction with nREPL
 * vim-flake8_, for Python syntax checking
 * vim-go_, for Go basic editing